Guide to Opening a Dispensary in Rhode Island

-Thinking about starting a cannabis dispensary in Rhode Island?
-To legally sell cannabis, you must obtain a Rhode Island cannabis dispensary license.
-With limited retail licenses available and a competitive application process, preparation is key to success.
+Thinking about starting a dispensary in Rhode Island?
+To legally sell cannabis, you must obtain a Rhode Island cannabis retail sales license.
+With limited retail licenses available and a complex application process, preparation is key to success.

-In this Rhode Island cannabis dispensary license application guide, we break down:
+In this Rhode Island dispensary license application guide, we break down:

 ✔ How to apply for a Rhode Island dispensary license